Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review

 \begin{enumerate}[label=RQ\arabic*.] \item Uncertainty in LLMs: What do we mean by uncertainty for LLMs? \item Calibration in LLMs: What are existing calibration methods for LLMs? \item Evaluation: How well do the state-of-the-art calibration methods work in LLM settings? \item Research Gaps: How relevant are the existing works, and what are the emerging topics? \end{enumerate}

-Considering the above-mentioned RQs, our work aims to systematically review the gaps, recent methods, and opportunities in uncertainty measurement and calibration for LLMs and implement empirical evaluation on generation tasks.
+Considering the above RQs, our work aims to systematically review the gaps, recent methods, and opportunities in uncertainty measurement and calibration for LLMs, and to implement an empirical evaluation on generation tasks.